 Many people who are homeless rely on bicycles as their primary mode of transportation.
 They use their bikes to get to work, to service providers and everywhere else.

 Our mission is to ensure that the individuals we serve have bikes that are safe, reliable and well-maintained; and, as a result of that, that they can get where they need to be.
-The bike program is an important part of a broader continuum of services — at Homeless Gear and the Murphy Center — that helps people survive, move forward and (ultimately) escape homelessness.
+The bike program is an important part of a broader continuum of services — at Homeward Alliance and the Murphy Center — that helps people survive, move forward and (ultimately) escape homelessness.

 Benefits of the Program